 Push your stuykmanden (colander) down into the grain bed and allow liquid to flow into it.
 The liquid will be cloudy but should be mostly particle-free.
 Draw off about a quart (946 ml) of cloudy liquid and place it in a separate medium pot or saucepan.
 Heat this liquid to about 180°F (82°C) and hold it there.
 This high temperature halts enzymatic activity in the turbid portion and prevents further conversion.

-Add more boiling water to the main mash to raise the temperature to 150°F (66°C) and hold for half an hour.
+Add more boiling water to the main mash to raise the temperature to 150°F (66°C) and hold for 30 minutes.

 After half an hour, repeat the colander procedure and draw about 4 quarts (3.8 liters) of liquid from the main mash.
 Add this to the pot with the first collection of turbid wort, and once again, add enough heat to maintain 180°F (82°C), again to prevent further conversion.

-Back at the main mash, add enough boiling water to raise the temperature of the mash to about 162°F (72°C) and hold for another half hour.
+Back at the main mash, add enough boiling water to raise the temperature of the mash to about 162°F (72°C) and hold for another 30 minutes.

 Raise the temperature of the turbid wort to 185°F (85°C) and return it to the main mash.
 This should raise the temperature of the mash to your normal sparging temperature of about 168°F (76°C)—add more boiling water if necessary.
 This will halt enzymatic activity.
 Hold at this temperature for 5–10 minutes before lautering and sparging.